-HM9000 was essential to ensuring that apps running on Cloud Foundry remained available.
-HM9000 restarted applications whenever the DEA node running an app shut down for any reason, when Warden killed the app because it violated a quota, or when the application process exited with a non-zero exit code.
+HM9000 was essential to ensuring that apps running on CF remained available.
+HM9000 restarted applications whenever the DEA node running an app shut down for any reason, when Warden stopped the app because it violated a quota, or when the application process exited with a non-zero exit code.

 Refer to the HM9000 readme for more information about the HM9000 architecture.

-Pre-Diego Cloud Foundry used NATS, a lightweight publish-subscribe and distributed queueing messaging system, for internal communication between components.
-Diego retains NATS for some communications, but adds messaging using HTTP and HTTPS protocols, through which components share information in the Consul and Diego BBS servers.
+Pre-Diego CF used NATS, a lightweight publish-subscribe and distributed queueing messaging system, for internal communication between components.
+Diego retains NATS for some communications, but adds messaging using HTTP and HTTPS protocols, through which components share information in the Diego BBS servers.

 |DEA architecture||Diego architecture||Function||Δ notes|